 Check out our video to see the different types of accommodation on offer and handy tips for finding a room.

 If you are coming to Groningen for the first time, and you apply early enough, you can rent one of the 1,550 rooms the University has reserved for new international students with SSH Student Housing.
 SSH is a non-profit housing corporation specialised in student accommodation, with furnished rooms available for a maximum of one year.
 You can choose from a single or double room or a studio, with prices currently ranging from €290 to €660 a month, including all utilities (rent, heating, electricity, furniture, and internet access).

 Please note that you will have to pay a reservation fee (€100) as well as the first and last month’s rent at the time of your reservation.
 There are several SSH International Student Houses across the city, where you can live with students from all over the world – a fun and social experience.

 How can I apply for SSH Housing?

-Please note that SSH Housing for September 2019 are fully booked.
-Usually, you can register for SSH housing from the 6th of May 2020 onwards, and from the 11th of May onwards it is possible to book a room.
+Please note you can register for SSH housing from the 6th of May 2020 onwards, and from the 11th of May onwards it is possible to book a room.
 Simply go to the SSH website, click on Groningen and then on "Reserve your room or residence in Groningen".
 Remember to apply to SSH as early as possible.
 You are able to reserve your room once you have received a conditional, provisional or unconditional offer from the University - so don’t delay!.

 Please follow these steps: